cookcup/cookcup/README.md

 <script src="https://unpkg.com/cookcup">
 ```

-It is strongly recommended that you load the script with the `async` attribute, we have a [small guide](https://github.com/cookcup/cookcup/wiki/Guide:-Asynchronous-load) learning how to use AMD (Asynchronous Module Definition) or a custom implementation.
+It is strongly recommended that you load the script with the `async` attribute, we have a [small guide](https://github.com/cookcup/cookcup/wiki/Guide:-Asynchronous-load) learning how to handle with it.

 Or just customize your build, download files and host it directly in your website.